 We ask all visitors to observe Government guidelines and stay at least 2m away from those outside your household or social bubble, and that you bring your own hand sanitiser to use before and after touching surfaces.
 Unfortunately, the water features are not currently in use.

 Diana, Princess of Wales’s Memorial Playground, Kensington Gardens

 The playground is now open again between 10am and 4:45pm, with last entry at 3:30pm.
 Please observe all lockdown restrictions.

 There is a reduced capacity of 250 visitors at any one time and all children must be accompanied by an adult.

 The playground is operating a 'one in, one out' rule, and visitors must leave as a group and not at staggered times.

 Please note: a queuing system has been put in place for entry to the playground and for access to the toilets, in order to facilitate social distancing.
-Food and drink will NOT be permitted in the playground.
+Food will NOT be permitted in the playground.